[Virtual Event] Unifying infra and app promotions with Spacelift, OpenTofu, and Kargo

 This book presents a practical guide to building secure microservices architectures based on the AWS ecosystem.
 It goes over high-level concepts, best practices, and design principles for secure distributed systems and deep dives into leveraging AWS services to achieve this.

-As data engineering has become an indispensable part of each modern organization and well-functioning system, this section contains two great books introducing you to the data engineering world.
+As data engineering has become an indispensable part of every modern organization and well-functioning system, this section features two great books that introduce you to the world of data engineering.

 As advertised, this resource explains the fundamental concepts of data engineering and targets any software or IT professional working close to the data engineering lifecycle.
 It overviews the entire data engineering landscape, common issues, and best practices.

-27. Designing Data-Intensive Applications: The Big Ideas Behind Reliable, Scalable, and Maintainable Systems
+31. Designing Data-Intensive Applications: The Big Ideas Behind Reliable, Scalable, and Maintainable Systems (2nd Edition)

 As programming plays a vital part in every cloud engineer’s job, this section discusses two books focused on learning two modern programming languages.

-28. Fluent Python: Clear, Concise, and Effective Programming
+32. Fluent Python: Clear, Concise, and Effective Programming (2nd Edition)

 Python is one of the most used and easy-to-start programming languages of modern times.
 This book focuses on using the most out of the Python language and using idiomatic approaches to improve your code in terms of performance, efficiency, and readability.

-29. Learning Go: An idiomatic Approach to Real-World Go Programming
+33. Learning Go: An Idiomatic Approach to Real-World Go Programming (2nd Edition)

 Similarly, this book focuses on the specifics and idioms of the Golang programming language.
 It demonstrates how to leverage its native characteristics to build web services and start thinking like a Go developer.